-In another paper, On Approximate Triangular Decompositions I: Dimension Zero (29), we gave a detailed treatment of approximate triangular decomposition for systems with finitely many roots (zero-dimensional systems).
-That work follows the equiprojectable decomposition presented in (9) and also makes use of the interpolation formulas recently proposed by Dahan and Schost (12).
+In the previous paper of this series: On Approximate Triangular Decompositions I: Dimension Zero [25], we gave a detailed treatment of approximate triangular decomposition for systems with finitely many roots (zero-dimensional systems).
+That work follows the equiprojectable decomposition presented in [8] and also makes use of the interpolation formulas recently proposed by Dahan and Schost [10].
 In this second paper, we study the simplest class of positive dimensional systems: linear homogeneous systems.

-It is true that Gaussian elimination, with respect to a given variable ordering, will transform any exact linear system provided as input into a triangular solved form.
-Solutions are parameterized by free variables which are lower in the ordering than the remaining variables.
-However, in the case of approximate systems, neither replacement of floating point numbers with rational numbers nor use of Gaussian elimination with full pivoting can be guaranteed to give orderings which are ideal (see the standard text (21) for a discussion of these issues).
+It is true that Gaussian elimination, with respect to a given variable ordering, will transform any input exact linear system into a triangular solved form.
+However, in the case of approximate systems, neither replacement of floating point numbers with rational numbers nor use of Gaussian Elimination with full pivoting can be guaranteed to give orderings which are ideal (see the standard text [17] for a discussion of these issues).
 Furthermore, such methods may lead to approximate triangular representations which are practically unstable, even in the case of exact systems.